 The rules regarding intestate succession only apply to property that is in your name alone.
 In other words, if you own a car that is also in your son’s name, it will pass directly to your son upon your death.
 No one else can inherit that vehicle as long as your son is still living.
 Also, retirement accounts, life insurance proceeds and other specific assets, which have designated beneficiaries, do not pass on through the laws of intestate succession.

-If you have questions regarding intestate succession, inheritance, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding intestate succession, inheritance, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018